wmay/euc-safety/_guides/batteries.md

 expensive.

 In my opinion, a fire extinguisher (one tested specifically on lithium-ion battery fires) is the most practical way to stop most fires.
+Though even this option may not be safe in many cases.

 Battery fires often reignite after being extinguished with traditional extinguishers or water.